JetBrains/kotlin-web-site/docs/topics/js/js-overview.md

 The [new Kotlin/JS IR compiler](js-ir-compiler.md) (currently with [Beta](components-stability.md) stability) comes with a number of improvements over the current default compiler.
 For example, it reduces the size of generated executables via dead code elimination and provides smoother interoperability with the JavaScript ecosystem and its tooling.
-By generating TypeScript declaration files (d.ts) from Kotlin code, the new compiler makes it easier to create “hybrid” applications that mix TypeScript and Kotlin code and to leverage code-sharing functionality using Kotlin Multiplatform.
+By generating TypeScript declaration files (d.ts) from Kotlin code, the new compiler makes it easier to create "hybrid" applications that mix TypeScript and Kotlin code and to leverage code-sharing functionality using Kotlin Multiplatform.

 To learn more about the available features in the new Kotlin/JS IR compiler and how to try it for your project, visit the